Kouklia: Sanctuary of Aphrodite

 This conical stone was found near the holy altar and is now on display at the Kouklia Museum.
 However, the stone is black whereas the ancients described it as white, although it may have become tarnished over the centuries.
 The stone remained in the holy altar site until the arrival of the Romans who placed it in the middle of a tripartite open building.
 The altar was already well known by the time of Homer as a location for burning incense.
-It was claimed that so marvellous was the altar that when it rained the stone did not become wet.
+It was claimed that the altar was so marvellous that when it rained the stone did not become wet.

 There were also votive pillars bearing symbols of the horns of a bull, and columns in the form of a tree of life.
 Various buildings serving the needs of the holy altar, and accommodation for the priest of the goddess and his entourage also existed on the site.
 A holy garden is also likely to have existed from which the nearby village of Yeroskipou takes its name.
-This was probably filled with trees and bushes dedicated to Venus, and with birds such as pigeons, which were beloved by the goddess.
+This was probably filled with trees and bushes dedicated to Aphrodite, and with birds such as pigeons, which were beloved by the goddess.
 Representations on ancient vessels depict people amongst bushes, flowers and birds.
 Worship of the goddess was led by a priest who directed the ceremonies.
 Some sources claim that the first priest was Cinyras.
 His descendants continued as priests and were buried in the precincts of the holy altar.
 It is also known that later kings of Paphos were simultaneously priests.
 Tacitus however, relates in his Histories that the site was founded by King Aerias.